 The Board has adopted a clawback policy specifying the consequences with respect to incentive awards in the event of negligence, fraud or willful misconduct resulting in a restatement of the Company's financial statements.
-The clawback policy provides that where there is a restatement of the financial results of the Company for any reason other than a restatement caused by a change in applicable accounting rules or interpretations, and, in connection with such restatement an executive officer engaged in negligence, fraud or willful misconduct, the Board or the Compensation Committee may: (a) require that the executive officer return or repay to the Company, or reimburse the Company for, all or part of any excess incentive-based compensation; and/or (b) cause all or part of any awarded and unpaid or unexercised incentive-based compensation (whether vested or unvested) that constitutes excess compensation for such executive officer to be cancelled.
+The clawback policy provides that where there is a restatement of the financial results of the Company for any reason other than a restatement caused by a change in applicable accounting rules or interpretations, and, in connection with such restatement an executive officer engaged in negligence, fraud or willful misconduct, the Board or the Company for, all or part of any excess incentive-based compensation; and/or (b) cause all or part of any awarded and unpaid or unexercised incentive-based compensation (whether vested or unvested) that constitutes excess compensation for such executive officer to be cancelled.